Medication

 ADHD

 ADHD medicines must be started and monitored by an ADHD specialist.
 In the UK, ADHD medication must initially be prescribed by an ADHD specialist, typically a psychiatrist.
 However, a GP can take over prescribing if there's a shared care agreement with the specialist and certain conditions are met.
-Please review STOMP and STAMP NHS guide below.
+Please review the STOMP and STAMP NHS guide below.

 NHS Link: ADHD Referrals and Medication